mohsenSJSU/ansible-sjsu/README.md

 -  ansible.cfg  → Ansible’s project configuration file.
 It’s a simple INI-style file kept in the repo’s root to set default behavior for all ansible and ansible-playbook commands you run from that folder

--  inventory.ini → An Ansible inventory file (INI format) that tells Ansible which machines to manage and how to connect to them
+-  hosts.ini → An Ansible inventory file (INI format) that tells Ansible which machines to manage and how to connect to them

 -  site.yml  → The main Ansible playbook.
 It defines the steps to deploy and un-deploy a tiny Nginx website on all hosts in the web group